godotengine/godot-docs/contributing/workflow/pr_workflow.rst

-If you didn't follow the above steps closely to *amend* changes into a commit instead of creating fixup commits, or if you authored your changes without being aware of our workflow and Git usage tips, reviewers might request of your to *rebase* your branch to *squash* some or all of the commits into one.
+If you didn't follow the above steps closely to *amend* changes into a commit instead of creating fixup commits, or if you authored your changes without being aware of our workflow and Git usage tips, reviewers might request you to *rebase* your branch to *squash* some or all of the commits into one.

 Indeed, if some commits have been made following reviews to fix bugs, typos, etc.